manifoldxyz/manifold-templates/squarespace/marketplace_page/simple/README.md

 3. Go into the editor for a page on your website.
 Click "Add Block" => "Code".
 A new component should appear.
 ![SQS add code block](./images/add-codeblock.png) <br />

-4. Click the new code component and click the Edit button. **Copy and paste the following into the box**: make sure to replace the variables with your own values.
+4. Click the new code component and click the Edit button.
+**Copy and paste the following into the box** (make sure to replace the variables with your own values):
 ```
 <div
   data-widget="m-connect"